mikebuss/MTBBarcodeScanner/README.md

 See demo project for examples of capturing one code, multiple codes, or highlighting codes as valid or invalid in the live preview.

+---

 <img src="https://raw2.github.com/mikebuss/MTBBarcodeScanner/master/Assets/basic.PNG" width=50% height=50%>

 <img src="https://raw2.github.com/mikebuss/MTBBarcodeScanner/master/Assets/advanced.PNG" width=50% height=50%>

 <img src="https://raw2.github.com/mikebuss/MTBBarcodeScanner/master/Assets/book.PNG" width=50% height=50%>

+## Design Considerations

+The primary goals of this library are:

+- Provide an easy-to-use interface for barcode scanning
+- Make as few assumptions about the scanning process as possible
+	- Don't assume the user wants to scan one code at a time
+	- Don't assume the camera input view should be a particular size
+	- Don't assume the scanning process will have it's own view controller

 ## Installation